ANTsX/ANTsR/README.md

 ANTsR::<double-tab>
 ```

-Call help on a function via ?functionName
+Call help on a function via ?functionName or see function arguments
+via  `args(functionName)`

 ## Overview of ANTsR functionality and useful tools